HoosatNetwork/htn-stratum-bridge/README.md

 ## Manual build

-Install go 1.18 using whatever package manager is approprate for your system
+Install go 1.25 (or higher) using whatever package manager is approprate for your system

-run `cd cmd/hoosatbridge;go build .`
+run `cd cmd/htnbridge ;go build .`

-Modify the config file in ./cmd/bridge/config.yaml with your setup, the file comments explain the various flags
+Modify the config file in ./cmd/htnbridge/config.yaml with your setup, the file comments explain the various flags

-run `./hoosatbridge` in the `cmd/hoosatbridge` directory
+run `./htnbridge` in the `cmd/htnbridge` directory